 Local Advertising.
 Claiming your business and enhancing your listing on Google, Yelp, Bing and Yahoo can be a great (and free) way to capture more local leads.
 Adding content to your listings with business address, website, hours of operation and social media links can bring in additional Internet leads that you’ve been missing.
 (Learn more about Local Advertising.)

 Researching.
-Gather a list of property owners or leases in your area with LoopNet Property Records.
-You can pull 500 records at a time, filter by building type, use a radius around your office address, and even pull contact info for building owners and tenants.
+Gather a list of property owners or leases in your area with Reonomy.
+You can pull a spreadsheet of commercial property contact information, filter by building type, and use a radius around your office address.
 Everything you need to get started with a full list of prospects can be found with LoopNet Property Records.
-(Learn more about LoopNet Property Records.)
+(Learn more about Reonomy.)

 Goals.
 It’s very important to have clear goals in both personal and professional life.
 These goals can be simple like “earn X amount in profit each year” or “close 1 deal a month” or “get 10 new clients this year”.
 Sit down and think of a realistic goal and a preferred one.
 Earning 25% more than last year is preferred, but 18% is more likely.
 Having a “super star goal” and a “reality goal” will help you from getting discouraged from consistently shooting for the stars.
 (Learn more about Goals.)